 Two award winning counter-argument films were sourced by advocates of Hope, their producers contacted and their permission for screening acquired.
 Effectively the ABC were not being sincere about not finding balancing documentaries.
 They made not effort to look or to accept what was found for them.
 It should be noted that many consider the the daily news to be an overtly sufficient balance in any manner.
 The cold truth is that the ABC did not return any efforts by Hope advocates to communicate.
 Their co-operation cannot be assumed when considering the reasons behind the ultimate censorship of the film Hope In A Slingshot.

-It is the film maker’s conviction that some facet of the Israeli lobby got to Kim Dalton who used his position to pull the film two months before its set broadcast date mid December 2010, by supporters of the occupation of the West Bank.
+It is the film maker’s conviction that Kim Dalton was pressured to use his position to pull the film two months before its set broadcast date mid December 2010, by supporters of the occupation of the West Bank.
 Once the case was being heard in the Senate Estimates, the ABC chose to discredit the sources of the statistics used in the film, as well as Inka’s integrity as a filmmaker.
-It should be noted that part of the procedure to accept the film, by the ABC’s acquisition editors, included ensuring that Inka Stafrace was not sponsored or funded by any faction involved in the Israel-Palestine situation.
+It should be noted that part of the procedure to initially accept the film, by the ABC’s acquisition editors, included ensuring that Inka Stafrace (the Director-Producer) was not sponsored or funded by any faction involved in the Israel-Palestine situation.
 The integrity of the film led to it being accepted in the first place.
 The sources, which were all referenced in the film’s credits and endorsed by the Centre for Middle East & North African Studies at Macquarie University, United Nations, included university reports, publications and large credible NGO reports.
 The ABC played dirty in discrediting the ‘sources’ without once mentioning what they actually were.
 Once Dalton pulled the film, it is clear that nothing was done by the ABC to check the sources and it was insincere of them to imply otherwise.